CGSbioinfo/RnaSeq/README.md

 The analysis info file is a simple .txt file, with each line providing information.
 Parameters are separated by the semicolon (i.e ";") character.

+The script that creates the analysis info file chooses some parameters by default.
+Below there is more information and links to the tools used if you want to change the parameters.

 The following is an example of the analysis info file:

 |                                                                                                         |